vmware-samples/packer-examples-for-vsphere/README.md

     │   └── id_ecdsa.pub
     ```

     This file is temporarily copied to the guest operating systems of the Linux distributions with a Packer file provisioner; after which, the a shell provisioner adds the key to the `.ssh/authorized_keys` file of the `build_username` on the guest operating system.

-    >**IMPORTANT**: You definitely **must** to replace this public key.
+    >**WARNING**: You should most definitely replace this public key.

-    >**NOTE**: This release uses the newer ECDSA versus the older RSA public key algorithm.
+    >**NOTE**: This repository uses the newer ECDSA versus the older RSA public key algorithm.
+See [Generate a New SSH Key][ssh-keygen] on SSH.com.
     >
-    > See [Generate a New SSH Key][ssh-keygen] on SSH.com.
+    > If you do not wish to install the public key on the Linux guest operating systems and therefore disable Public Key Authentication, comment or remove the portion of the associated script in the `/scripts` directory and the file provisioner from the `prk.hcl` file for each Linux build.
+    >
+    > By default, both Public Key Authentication and Password Authentication are enabled for Linux distributions.
+If you wish to disable Password Authentication and only use Public Key Authentication, comment or remove the portion of the associated script in the `/scripts` directory.

 ## Build